andersonfrailey/UBI_LaTex/paper.md

 % Section 2
 \section{Welfare/Transfer Program Repeal}
 We begin by repealing all welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
 A full description of the model can be found in the appendix.} We also repealed unemployment insurance, housing assistance, and student aid; related public assistance; and most other individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix.} We account for decreased tax revenue from the repeal of Social Security benefits, which are taxed under the current system.
-Repealing these programs yields \axag{}trillion dollars in funds that can be used to fund the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.
+Repealing these programs yields \$\axag{}trillion in funds that can be used to fund the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.

 \begin{table}[H]
 \caption{Welfare and Transfer Program Repeal Effect on Benefits}